Morant has near triple-double as Grizzlies top Timberwolves

 Timberwolves: In addition to Conley, Nickeil Alexander-Wallace, picked up in trade deadline acquisitions, was available but did not play. … Gobert grabbed seven rebounds in the first half to pass Caldwell Jones for 83rd on NBA’s career list.
 In the fourth quarter, he tied Sam Perkins for 82nd.

-Grizzlies: Bane passed Michael Dickerson for 20th in franchise scoring. … Morant made a trio of 3-pointers in the first half, tying him with with Marc Gasol for 10th on franchise list with 301. … Memphis tied the season series at 2-2 with both teams winning on their home floors.
+Grizzlies: Bane passed Michael Dickerson for 20th in franchise scoring. … Morant’s 3-pointers in the first half, tied him with with Marc Gasol for 10th on franchise list with 301.

 UP NEXT